zachwick/udc/README.md

 For development purposes, all JS libraries are loaded from the project directory.
 This is sub-optimal for production deployment where the JS libraries should be loaded from a CDN.

+# What I learned doing this

+- I kind of like the JSX markup.
+JSX:HTML+JS (in Backbone)::LESS:CSS
+    - It feels less magic than Angular, which is a good thing :)
+- You cannot put JS comments inside of a JSX block.
+This makes sense in retrospect